• Skip to main content

 • It’s essential to remove the hard fat if found on any side.

+Many BBQ enthusiasts want to enjoy tender and juicy meat using only salt and pepper for seasoning; however, it entirely depends on your preference and liking.
 After rubbing the seasoning all over the brisket on both sides, you need to wrap it and put it in the refrigerator for 12 to 24 hours.

 Furthermore, you can also inject brisket with bone and beef broth to make it more flavorful and juicy.